JasonParentEAB/tutorial/README.md

 * The browser enters an organization name into the text field and clicks the submit button.
 * At this point, the client should return to the home page and the browser checks to make sure the table contains a row with the name of the organization added on the previous page.

-Notice how this test combines the user story and the wireframe.
+Notice how this test combines the use case and the wireframe.
 Run the functional test again and see what happens.

 ```bash
 (tutorial)macbook:tutorial carneyadmin$ python manage.py test functional_tests